 her case conclusive.

 party cannot refuse to submit a document.
 If a party refuses to

-comply with these obligations, this can only be considered
+comply with this obligation, this can only be weighed and

-accordingly by the court within its free evaluation of evidence
+considered accordingly by the court within its free evaluation

 If a third party denies possession of a document, the party